alvaroserrrano/CodeBlog/src/pages/posts/005-fifth-post.md

 author: "Alvaro Serrano"
 image: ../../images/tor-vpn.jpg
 tags:
-  - Code
+  - code
-  - Hacking
+  - hacking
-  - Privacy
+  - privacy
-  - Tor
+  - tor
-  - Anonymous
+  - anonymous
 ---

 Should you combine TOR withe networks and technologies such as proxies or VPNs?
 Does that even have negative consequences?